deleonio/poc-flexible-web-application-architecture/README.md

 ## Installation

-Run `yarn` / `npm install` in the bash.
-If there any problems with the installed dependencies, you can reinstall everything with `yarn reinstall` / `npm run reinstall`.
+Run `npm install` in the bash.
+If there any problems with the installed dependencies, you can reinstall everything with `npm run reinstall` / `npm run reinstall`.

 ## Guide

 ### Usual usage without CLI

-Normally the binaries `yarn` or `npm` are used to execute the scripts.
+Normally the binaries `npm` are used to execute the scripts.

 #### Serve